code-warrior/git-workshop/git-workshop.md

 * Designed to version control very, very large programming projects, like Linux
 * Released in April 2005
 * Made more approachable by Junio Hamano, who manages Git today
+* The most popular DVCS in the world

 ---